Rent our beloved RV to enjoy nature!!!

 Astrophotography equipment, Celestron telescope, mountain bike(s), outdoor cookware, furniture and outdoor cookware available for rent.

-***Update: 3000W Generator is installed at the rear of the RV, Garmin GPS installed***
+***Update: 3000W Generator is installed at the rear of the RV, Garmin GPS upon request***

 **Update 11/28: Astrophotography equipment available now!! contact for detail**